ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 -->

-For availability of ALTO service, an ALTO server should be cognizant that using path vector extension might have a new risk: frequent requesting for path vectors might conduct intolerable increment of the server-side storage and break the ALTO server.
-It is known that the computation of path vectors is unlikely to be cacheable, in that the results will depend on the particular requests (e.g., where the flows are distributed).
-Hence, the service providing path vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.
+For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for path vectors might conduct intolerable increment of the server-side storage and break the ALTO server.
+It is known that the computation of Path Vectors is unlikely to be cacheable, in that the results will depend on the particular requests (e.g., where the flows are distributed).
+Hence, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.
 To avoid this risk, authenticity and authorization of this ALTO service may need to be better protected.

 # IANA Considerations # {#IANA}

-## ALTO Cost Mode Registry ##

-This document specifies a new cost mode `path-vector`.
-However, the base ALTO protocol does not have a Cost Mode Registry where new cost mode can be registered.
-This new cost mode will be registered once the registry is defined either in a revised version of {{RFC7285}} or in another future extension.

 ## ALTO Entity Domain Registry ##

-This document registers a new entry to the ALTO Domain Entity Registry, as instructed by Section 9.2 of {{I-D.ietf-alto-unified-props-new}}.
-See below in
+This document registers a new entry to the ALTO Domain Entity Registry, as instructed by Section 12.2 of {{I-D.ietf-alto-unified-props-new}}.
+The new entry is as shown below in {{tbl-entity-domain}}.
-{{tbl-entity-domain}}.

 | Identifier | Entity Address Encoding | Hierarchy &amp; Inheritance |